William Irvine (Canadian politician): Member of Parliament, 1920s

 Irvine was first elected to the House of Commons in the 1921 federal election as a Dominion Labour Party candidate in Calgary East.
 Two other Labour MPs were elected in Canada that year - Joseph Shaw (Calgary) and J. S. Woodsworth (Winnipeg North Centre).
 Irvine became close political and personal friends with Woodsworth.

-Irvine and Woodsworth launched an investigation into social credit, and invited social credit theorist Major C.H.
-Douglas, Edmonton farmer/bank reformer George Bevington and others to speak to the House of Commons investigating committee on monetary and bank reform.
-Although Irvine was never a member of the Social Credit Party, he was interested in social credit monetary theories, believing that monetary reform was an important part of bringing a co-operative commonwealth into effect.
+Irvine and Woodsworth launched a House of Commons committee investigation of social credit.
+The House of Commons committee invited social credit theorist Major C.H.
+Douglas, Edmonton farmer/bank reformer George Bevington and others to speak on monetary and bank reform alongside conventional banking experts.
+Irvine was interested in social credit monetary theories, believing that monetary reform was an important part of bringing a co-operative commonwealth into effect.
 Their investigation of bank reform had special potency as it came just as the Home Bank of Canada collapsed, leaving many families penniless and it led to the first discussion of social credit in Canada.
 Information on their investigation is available in the Irvine/DLP book Purchasing power and the world problem: Social control of credit (1924).

 Irvine was defeated in 1925 when he ran for re-election.

 He was next elected in 1926, when he ran for the UFA in the rural Alberta riding of Wetaskiwin.
 Despite the change in his party affiliation, he remained a leading ally of Woodsworth and of farmer-labour co-operation.
 He, Woodsworth and many Farmer and Labour MPs formed the "Ginger Group", which pushed and prodded the House of Commons to pass pro-labour and pro-farmer legislation.
 His book Co-operative Government was published in 1929.

 In the late 1920s, Irvine introduced a bill to abolish capital punishment.

-The meeting in which Irvine, Woodsworth and several other farmer and labour MPs decided to found a national labour-farmer political party, the Co-operative Commonwealth Federation party, was held in Irvine's parliamentary office in 1932.
+He was re-elected in 1930 in the Wetaskiwin riding, receiving 4800 votes, 40 percent of votes cast in the district.

-Irvine was active in the founding of the CCF in Calgary in 1932 and helped bring the UFA into the CCF in early 1933 and the parliamentary UFA caucus into the CCF for the 1935 election.
+Irvine, Woodsworth and several other farmer and labour MPs met and decided to work to found a national labour-farmer-socialist political party, the Co-operative Commonwealth Federation party.
+That meeting was held in Irvine's parliamentary office in 1932.

-Irvine became the first president of the Alberta CCF.
+Irvine was active in the founding of the CCF in Calgary in 1932.
+Irvine served as the first president of the Alberta CCF.
+He helped bring the UFA into the CCF in early 1933, and the parliamentary UFA caucus into the CCF for the 1935 election.

 He and all the other UFA MPs were defeated in the 1935 election, succumbing to Social Credit candidates.